 Read more >> Why Use More Than Just Plug In Type Surge Protectors?

 The use of a plug in surge suppressor or rack mount Surge Protective Device (SPD) is a standard part of most AV installations today.
 Millions of plug in type surge protectors are sold each year to protect the power to computers, printers, stereos, TVs, and other consumer electronics.
 What is typically missed is the coordination of surge protection at the breaker panel protection.
 Also missed are protection and proper grounding for incoming and outgoing phone, data, cable and satellite lines, etc. In today’s home or office, most all electronic equipment and appliances have power supplies an...Tim Fazio

 Read more >> Incoming and Outgoing Data Wires Mean Liability

-Phone, cable and satellite companies in addition to systems integrators are all paying liability claims due to lightning damaging home electronics.
+Phone, cable and satellite companies as well as systems integrators are all paying liability claims due to lightning damaging home electronics.
 Even one copper pathway allowing lightning to enter the structure can lead to tens if not hundreds of thousands of dollars in damage.
 If you are concerned about liability use Transient Protection Design surge suppression products on all incoming and outgoing data and power wires going between buildings or to outside equipment in order to limit your potential liability.
-Between improperly or poorly grounded phone, cable and satellite installation...Nicole Bomberger
+Between improperly or poorly grounded phone, cable and satellite installations yo...Nicole Bomberger

 Read more >> Lutron Recommends Transient Protection Design Surge Suppression - Are you?